eskil/authed_app/README.md

 ### Update routes

-We need to add a session for api.
-It's slightly different from `:with_session` in that we'll be using the [header check](https://hexdocs.pm/guardian/Guardian.Plug.VerifyHeader.html) instead of [session check](https://hexdocs.pm/guardian/Guardian.Plug.VerifySession.html)
+We need to add a router session for the JSON api.
+It's slightly different from the HTML `:with_session` in that we'll be using the [guardian header check](https://hexdocs.pm/guardian/Guardian.Plug.VerifyHeader.html) instead of [the session check](https://hexdocs.pm/guardian/Guardian.Plug.VerifySession.html)

 ```diff